<> <> <> <>

 Clinical-strength ingredients can support erectile dysfunction.
 With Pilot's erectile dysfunction treatments, you can tackle ED without even needing to leave your home.

 Simply take our online consult and our Aussie practitioner will create a treatment plan for you, which is delivered discreetly to your door.
-And, with 78% of men achieving lasting erections with these treatments, it's most definitely worth trying.
+And 94% of men saw success with the treatment Pilot can provide, so it's most definitely worth trying.

 No need to make an appointment at the doctor or head to the chemist — you can access help today from the comfort of your own home and avoid any awkward face-to-face conversations.